 It also helps to encourage the gallbladder and keep the organ working properly.The gallbladder stores the bile acids produced in the liver and releases them into the small intestine, playing a vital role in fat digestion and metabolism.

 Problems with the gallbladder are known to cause numerous other issues like indigestion.
 Greater celandine is known to help stimulate the gallbladder functions which in turn helps prevent inflammation, infection and diseases like hepatitis.

 When used topically, greater celandine is a wonderful microbe zapper.
 This is one of major reasons why the herb has been used traditionally - for disinfecting minor wounds and burns for so many years.Killing off bacteria and protecting your skin in the presence of a wound is important for keeping an infection from complicating the natural healing process.

 Greater celandine is capable of fighting off bacteria, viruses and fungi; it can be used to help defend the body against those invading disease-causing microbes.
 In other words, greater celandine may be used to help strengthen a person’s immune system.

 The potential of celandine to fight cancer and other diseases partly comes from its immune-boosting effects.

 Greater celandine is one of many plants that have been investigated for their anti-cancer potential and early signs are promising.
-There is some proof that when greater celandine is introduced into patients with several types of cancer that it can improve survival rates.
-Several researches have showed that taking greater celandine orally may have an anti-tumor effect on patients with cancer of the esophagus.
+There is some proof that when greater celandine is introduced to patients with several types of cancer it can improve survival rates.
+Several researches have showed that taking greater celandine orally may have an anti-tumor effect on patients as it can: